mlrun/mlrun/docs/quick-start.md

 MLRun requires separate containers for the API and the dashboard (UI).

-To install and run MLRun locally using Docker
+To install and run MLRun locally using Docker:
 ``` sh
 MLRUN_IP=localhost
 SHARED_DIR=/home/me/data